smussenden/spring20-data-journalism/README.md

 *Forum Posts | Due by Sunday at 11:59 p.m.*

 * In 150 words, summarize the main findings of the story "The thousands of U.S. locales where lead poisoning is worse than in Flint", to prepare for class discussion next week.
-[ELMS Link]()
+[ELMS Link](https://umd.instructure.com/courses/1278056/discussion_topics/3852091)

 *Major Assignment Milestones | Due by Sunday at 11:59 p.m.*

 * Data acquisition project | By Thursday, send follow up email to check on status of request.
 Respond to questions from the agency to clarify your request.
 If you get an estimate of payment, message Sean ASAP.
 In a forum post of no more than 150 words, summarize your interactions this week.
+[ELMS Link](https://umd.instructure.com/courses/1278056/discussion_topics/3852088)

 #### Week 8 - Mar.
 17